jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding_v2.md

   - Add water to 975 mL
 - Add a stir bar
 - Autoclave for 40 minutes to sterilize
-- Cool media to about 50 – 65C.
+- Cool media to about 50 – 65 C (the flask glass should be touchable)
 - Using sterile technique, add:
-  - 0.5 mL 5 mg/mL Cholesterol
+  - 1 mL 5 mg/mL Cholesterol
-  - 0.5 mL 1 M CaCl2
+  - 1 mL 1 M CaCl2
-  - 0.5 mL 1 M MgSO4
+  - 1 mL 1 M MgSO4
-  - 12.5 mL 1 M Potassium Phosphate Solution (pH 6)
+  - 25 mL 1 M Potassium Phosphate Solution (pH 6)
+  - 1 mL 1 M Nystatin (anti-fungal solution)
-  - 1 mL 100 mg/mL Carbenicillin
+  - 1 mL 50 mg/mL Carbenicillin
   - 1 mL 1 M IPTG
 - Once all ingredients have been added, stir media thoroughly and then pour plates.
 - Store plates at 4C for about a month.